Boisselier

 There is no specific training for the profession of woodworker.
 However, a transfer of knowledge could be possible.

-Initial training as a wood craftsman or CFC wood craftswoman provides basic skills for this profession.
+Initial CFC training as a wood craftsman provides basic skills.
 Duration 4 years.
 You will find all the information on orientation.ch .

 Craft makers index